DFHack/dfhack/data/blueprints/README.md

     build   Build menu (b)
     place   Place stockpiles menu (p)
     query   Set building tasks/prefs menu (q)

+There are also "meta" blueprints, but we'll talk about those [later](#meta-blueprints).

 Optionally following this keyword and a space, you may enter a comment.
 This comment will appear in the output of `quickfort list` when run from the `DFHack#` prompt.
 You can use this space for explanations, attribution, etc.